-Below you’ll the SEO, social media research and tips that you should absolutely read and bookmark.
-I’ve also inlcuded what I (a marketer who has been doing SEO for 15+years) learned over the last month.
+Below you’ll find the SEO, social media research and tips that you should absolutely read and bookmark.
+I’ve also included what I (a marketer who has been doing SEO for 15+years) learned over the last month.

 In full disclosure: last month I was recovering from a surgical procedure, so my personal digital marketing learning “to do” list didn’t move very much.
 Though I did very much enjoy watching The Marvelous Mrs. Maisel, checking out Google’s Interland Games, and catching up on my personal reading list!

 There was one tidbit which reinforced my understanding of Google’s ability to “lift” answers from inside digital assets, and that is the first item (related to Fraggles) below:

 Google Announcements and Updates

 New Chrome Features — Helping Google with Fraggles

 There are more and more examples of Google being able to lift answers from inside a digital file.
 The industry has started calling these snippets Fraggles.
 Fraggles is a term coined by Mobile Moxie related to Google’s ability to understand chunks of text (or audio, video) as standalone “answers” to your query.